EPCCed/dirac-docs/docs/tursa-user-guide/scheduler.md

 !!! important
-    Only jobs sizes that are powers of 2 nodes are allowed. i.e. 1, 2, 4, 8, 16, 32 nodes on the `gpu` partition and
+    Only jobs sizes that are powers of 2 nodes are allowed. i.e. 1, 2, 4, 8, 16, 32 nodes on the `gpu` partition.
-    1, 2, 4 nodes on the `cpu` partition.
 	There is a discussion of why this is enforced in the [Hardware](hardware.md) section of the User Guide.

 ### Priority